Build a fast-paced career from your love of new experiences.

 TSM221 Tourism, Sport and Leisure Policy and Planning

 TSM313 Technology and Innovation in Tourism, Leisure and Events

 TSM315 Business Events

-Select 8 elective courses.
-Six electives must be advanced level (200/300 coded) courses.
-Two electives must be from the School of Business while the remaining 6 electives can be from either faculty (Arts and Business or Science, Health, Education and Engineering).
+Select 8 elective courses (96 units).
+Six electives (72 units) must be developing and graduate level (200/300 coded) courses.
+Two electives (24 units) must be from the USC Business School while the remaining 6 electives (72 units) may be from the undergraduate elective course options.